Livshitz/NpmDependencyMapper/README.md

 ## How to use:
-- Start run as NodeJS script
+- Run as NodeJS script
 `yarn start`
 (example: `yarn start --name express --ver 4.17.1`)